awsdocs/aws-lambda-developer-guide/doc_source/get-started-create-function.md

 **Note**
 If you choose to delete the test event, go to the **Configure test event** page and then choose **Delete**\.

+1. Choose **Create** and then choose **Test**\.
+Each user can create up to 10 test events per function\.
+Those test events are not available to other users\.

 1. AWS Lambda executes your function on your behalf\.
 The `handler` in your Lambda function receives and then processes the sample event\.

 1. Upon successful execution, view results in the console\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/getting-started-v2-execution-result.png)